 Detailed terms of cooperation agreements with network partners - including whether an exclusivity clause exists - vary by jurisdiction to accommodate varying laws, regulations and market practices.
 For example, in Thailand and China, network partners also make advance payments to us, which would be deducted for services we provided to them.

-During the Track Record Period, we entered into cooperation agreements with exclusivity clauses with network partners in certain jurisdictions such as Indonesia, Thailand and China.
-In other jurisdictions, the cooperation agreements by and between the Group and network partners typically did not contain an exclusivity clause.
+Whether the cooperation agreements contain exclusivity clauses vary from jurisdiction to jurisdiction based on local practice.
+During the Track Record Period, we entered into cooperation agreements with exclusivity clauses with network partners in certain jurisdictions.
+In other jurisdictions, the cooperation agreements by and between us and network partners typically did not contain an exclusivity clause.
+As of June 30, 2023, less than half of our network partners operated under cooperations agreements that contain exclusivity clauses.